Bozeman Real Estate Seller Mistakes

 Making Bozeman real estate seller mistakes can cost you time, money, even the property sale, but, with the right preparation, your sales process can be a very rewarding and profitable experience.
 This special report lists common mistakes made by sellers.

 - Rushing Into A List Price: One of the most important steps in preparation for listing your Montana home is calculating your listing price.
 I will assist you in the necessary research to establish a wise price, based on Comparables and perhaps even a home appraisal, if you so chose.

-- Determining Your List Price: this is foremost for drawing agents and buyers to your property.
+- Setting A Poor List Price: this is foremost for drawing agents and buyers to your property.
 Pricing your Bozeman real estate either too low or too high has specific ramifications; too low a price will more than likely get you a quick sale, if that’s what you intended, but if not, too low a price will reduce your profit.
 Disclose all defects, problems, etc. with the property.
 Bozeman home buyers will view more homes than yours, so assume that both they and their agent will discuss value.
 If your house, condo or townhome isn’t reasonably priced, you may lose that perfect sale.
 Work with your Bozeman real estate agent to set a wise listing price.

 - Wash doors, steps, windows, railings, walkways

 - Tend to your grass: cut, edge, reseed, weed

 - Declutter the yard

 - Sand, paint, touch up

 - Open interior doors when showing

 - Declutter the house, garage, outbuildings, barns, shops